 |

-Unfortunately the settings vary with the setup, They especially depend on what you use for and ET tube.
-You can start out by opening the Paw valve on the side of the ventilator completely.
+The settings vary with the setup, They especially depend on what you use for an ET tube.
+You can start out by opening the PAW valve on the side of the ventilator completely.

-Insure that the Amplitude is turned all the way down and turn on the machine in IPPV mode.
-Slowly bring the amplitude up until the oscillation of the airway pressure increases as desired, perhaps down the 0 and up to 10.
+Ensure that the Amplitude is turned all the way down and turn on the machine in IPPV mode.
+Slowly bring the amplitude up until the oscillation of the airway pressure increases as desired, perhaps down to 0 and up to 10.

 |